-Minimum of existence (often also called biological minimum) is also calculated on the 'shopping basket' bases but in this basket there are only items allowing for so called 'survival'.
+Minimum of existence (often also called biological minimum) is also calculate on the 'shopping basket' bases but in this basket there are only items allowing for so called 'survival'.
 In 2002, social minimum for an independent adult was 351,10 PLN (88,05 EUR) and for a family with two and three children 1 228,30 PLN (308,05 EUR) and 1 551,10 PLN (389 EUR) respectively.
 All PLN to EUR calculations are approximations calculated on the basis of the exchange rate for December 2002.

-couples with 3 dependent children, couples with four or more dependent children and single parents families, with most of these being headed by women.
+doubled between 1996 when it was 4,3% and 2001 when it reached 9,5%.
+Furthermore, types of households which are most affected by poverty include couples with 3 dependent children, couples with four or more dependent children and single parents families, with most of these being headed by women.